-SECRETARY LYNN ALLISON MADE A MOTION TO AWARD A ONE-YEAR CONTRACT TO ACRISURE LLC DBA CARLISLE INSURANCE FOR WINDSTORM AND HAIL INSURANCE COVERAGE OPTION ONE IN THE AMOUNT NOT TO EXCEED \$219,608.
-DIRECTOR ELOY SALAZAR SECONDED THE MOTION.
-DIRECTOR COLEMAN ABSTAINED FROM VOTING.
-ALLISON, CHARO, GONZALEZ, JIMENEZ, LEYENDECKER AND SALAZAR VOTING IN FAVOR.
-MUÑOZ OPPOSED.
-ABSENT CANALES AND MAYMI.
+DIRECTOR JEREMY COLEMAN MADE A MOTION TO TABLED TO RECOMMEND THE BOARD OF DIRECTORS AUTHORIZE THE CHIEF EXECUTIVE OFFICER (CEO) OR HIS DESIGNEE TO AWARD A ONE YEAR CONTRACT TO ACRISURE LLC DBA CARLISE INSURANCE FOR WINDSTORM AND HAIL INSURANCE COVERAGE.
+SECRETARY LYNN ALLISON SECONDED THE MOTION.
+ALLISON, COLEMAN, MAYMI AND MUÑOZ VOTING IN FAVOR.
+ABSENT CANALES.

-Discussion and Possible Action to Authorize the Acting Chief Executive Officer (CEO) or designee to Award a (3) Three-Year Contract to The Doctors Center for Occupational Medical Services
+Action to Recommend the Board of Directors Authorize the Chief Executive Officer (CEO) or his Designee to Award a (3) Three-Year Contract to The Doctors Center for Occupational Medical Services

-Ms. Angelina Gaitain, Director of Human Resources, introduced the item noting the board priority is transparency.
+Ms. Angelina Gaitan, Director of Human Resources presented the item noting the board priority is Transparency.
 For the background, she states that CCRTA provides medical occupational services at no cost to the employee.
 She displayed a list of these occupational medical services which include pre-employment physicals, drug/alcohol screenings, human performance evaluations, monthly and post-accident drug/alcohol screenings, annual DOT physicals, return to work medical examinations and medical services for work related injuries.
-The Doctor Center has provided these services since 2018 and the current contract expires July 31, 2023.
-She adds that a four-month extension was approved with an expiration date of November 30, 2023.
-She adds that it is important to have these medical occupational services available for the employee, who are able to perform necessary services after hours for onsite random testing and for post-accident situations.
-Next, Ms. Gaitan displayed the results of the RFP evaluation breakdown.
+The Doctor Center has provided these services since 2017 and the current contract expires July 31, 2023.
+She adds that it is important to have these medical occupational services available for the employee.
+Next.
+Ms. Gaitan displayed the results of the RFP evaluation breakdown.
 Four proposals were received; one received after the due date time, one deemed unresponsive due to not being able to meet the specifications in regards to providing after hours care and two proposals were received and reviewed.
 The Doctors Center received a total score of 92.90 and Alliance Health Resource Mobile Division, LTD received a total score of 87.35.
-The annual basis cost is estimated at approximately \$95.215 which totals

-\$285,645 for the three-year contract.
-This is 100% budgeted within Human Resources operating department budget.
+The annual basis cost is estimated at approximately \$157,165.00 and is 100% budgeted within Human Resources operating department budget.
 At this time, she answered any questions.